Foxxey/CopyEquation/README.md

 ## How to Use

-After installing the extension, visit the ChatGPT or Wikipedia.
+After installing the extension, visit ChatGPT or Wikipedia.
 When you see a mathematical expression, right-click on it.
 You should see an option to copy either the LaTeX or MathML data.
 Now you can copy it into Word or your favorite TeX distribution.
 Have fun!

 ![HowTo](https://github.com/Foxxey/ChatGPT-LaTeX-MathML-Copy/assets/66215329/c8d12d4a-d050-41e8-aa6a-8288148861be)